Trading off $t$-Resilience for Efficiency in Asynchronous Byzantine Reliable Broadcast: Abstract

 \section{Abstract}

-This paper presents a surprisingly simple and efficient reliable broadcast algorithm for asynchronous message-passing systems made up of $n$ processes, among which up to $t<n/3$ may behave arbitrarily (Byzantine processes).
-This algorithm requires two communication steps and $n^2$ messages.
-(The best algorithm known so far requires three communication steps and $2n^2$ messages.)~~\\ {\bf Keywords}: Algorithm, Asynchronous system, Byzantine process, Distributed computing, Fault-tolerance, Message-passing, Reliable broadcast.
+This paper presents a simple and efficient reliable broadcast algorithm for asynchronous message-passing systems made up of $n$ processes, among which up to $t<n/5$ may behave arbitrarily (Byzantine processes).
+This algorithm requires two communication steps and $n^2-1$ messages.
+When compared to Bracha's algorithm, which is resilience optimal ($t<n/3$) and requires three communication steps and $2n^2-n-1$ messages, the proposed algorithm shows an interesting tradeoff between communication efficiency and $t$-resilience.